BlockchainCommons/GordianSeedTool-iOS/README.md

 ### Dependencies

-To build  `Gordian Guardian` you'll need to use the following tools:
+To build  `Gordian Seed Tool` you'll need to use the following tools:

 - Xtools with Swift (or another Swift compiler)

 ### Derived from....

-`Gordian Guardian` incorporates:
+`Gordian Seed Tool` incorporates:
  * [BCLibsSwift](https://github.com/BlockchainCommons/BCLibsSwift) and thus a variety of [crypto commons](https://github.com/BlockchainCommons/crypto-commons/blob/master/README.md) libraries.

 ### Related to...